 Intended learning outcomes

-- knowledge of the actions of important drugs used clinically and in research;
+- Define the actions of important drugs used clinically and in research;

-- an understanding of how the actions of new drugs are characterised and how drugs can be used to investigate questions of biological processes and signaling;
+- Explain how the actions of new drugs are characterised and outline how drugs can be used to investigate questions of biological processes and signalling;

-- an understanding of the process of drug discovery and development;
+- Explain the process of drug discovery and development;

-- used modern molecular approaches to solving pharmacological problems, and obtained an appreciation of their application to specific biological problems;
+- Apply modern molecular approaches to solving pharmacological problems, and obtain an appreciation of their application to specific biological problems;

-- applied laboratory techniques and analytical approaches in different areas of pharmacology including the analysis and interpretation of data derived from experiments;
+- Employ laboratory techniques and analytical approaches in different areas of pharmacology including the analysis and interpretation of data derived from experiments;

-- gained experience in the written and oral presentation of scientific data and developed an appreciation of the scientific literature.
+- Construct written and oral presentations of scientific data and critique the scientific literature.

 Last updated: 11 February 2021